yxie054/template-lab-02-unit-integration-testing/README.md

 ./c-echo ${INPUTS[0]}
 ```

 Lets dig into the top line (after the shebang).
-Variables are declared the same way in bash as they are in C++ with an equals sign (`=`), and its common to have global variables names written in call capitol latters like in C++.
+Variables are declared the same way in bash as they are in C++ with an equals sign (`=`), and its common to have global variables names written in all capital letters like in C++.
 Here we are declaring a bash style array with three values.
 Note that the array has parentheses (`()`) surrounding all its values, and that the values are seperated by spaces rather than commas.
 Becuase the values are seperated by spaces and not commas, its common to surround the values in quotes.
 Without the quotes above the array would have six values instead of three.

 When you run this script, you should see that it prints out the inputs (in reverse order) and nothing else.
 What is happening is that the `INPUT[i]` is being replaced by the i'th indexed array value.
-The dollar sign and curly bracket syntax (`${INPUTS[i}}`) are used to tell bash that this is a variable and not a string literal.
+The dollar sign and curly bracket syntax (`${INPUTS[i]}`) are used to tell bash that this is a variable and not a string literal.
 All variables that you use in your bash should be surrounded by the dollar sign and curly brackets (`${VAR}`).
 So the following lines

 ```
 ./c-echo ${INPUTS[2]}